Indigenous peoples: Europe

 Various ethnic groups have lived in Europe for millennia.
-However, the UN recognizes very few Indigenous populations within Europe, which are confined to the far north and far east of the continent.
+However, the concept of Indigenous peoples is rarely used in the European context.

-Notable Indigenous minority populations in Europe that are recognized by the UN include the Sámi peoples of northern Norway, Sweden, and Finland and northwestern Russia (in an area also referred to as Sápmi); the Uralic Nenets, Samoyed, and Komi peoples of northern Russia; the Circassians of southern Russia and the North Caucasus; the Crimean Tatars, Krymchaks, and Crimean Karaites of Crimea in Ukraine; the Basques of Basque Country, Spain and southern France; the Sorbs of Germany and Poland, the Irish Travellers of the island of Ireland, and the Sardinians of Sardinia.
+Indigenous minority populations in Europe include the Sámi peoples of northern Norway, Sweden, and Finland and northwestern Russia (in an area also referred to as Sápmi); the Nenets of northern Russia, the Basques of Spain and France, the Inuit of Greenland, and the Irish travelers (also referred to as Pavees or Mincérs) of Ireland.
+Some sources describe the Sámi as the only recognized Indigenous peoples in Europe, with others describing them as the only Indigenous people in the European Union.

+Other groups, particularly in Central, Western and Southern Europe, that might be considered to fit the description of Indigenous peoples in the Indigenous and Tribal Peoples Convention, 1989, such as the Sorbs, are generally categorized as national minorities instead.

 Oceania

+Australia

 In Australia, the Indigenous populations are the Aboriginal Australian peoples (comprising many different nations and language groups) and the Torres Strait Islander peoples (also with sub-groups).
 These two groups are often referred to as Indigenous Australians, although terms such as First Nations and First Peoples are also used.